 Lymphoma, or lymphosarcoma, is the most common cancer affecting cats.
-Feline lymphoma is a malignant type of cancer affecting the lymphatic system, a network of vessels, nodes, tissues, and organs supporting various bodily functions, including the immune system.
-Lymphoma itself is a type of cancer of the lymphocytes, a type of blood cell involved in the immune system.
+It is a malignant type of cancer affecting the lymphatic system, a network of vessels, nodes, tissues, and organs supporting various bodily functions, including the immune system.

 This article will cover more details about this cancer, the signs and causes, and what you can do if your cat gets diagnosed.